reyr3v4cud83guy/My100DaysOfCode/README.md

 # My100DaysOfCode

-DAY 1
+DAY 01
 ====================
 ### Day 1: Introduction to Python
-### Author: [ABDULLAHI AHMED OSMAN]
+### Author: ABDULLAHI AHMED OSman
 ### Date: 2025-01-01
 ### Description: This is the first day of my 100 days of code challenge.
 I will begin by introducing myself and explaining the purpose of this challenge.
-### Code: This is a simple Python script that prints out a message to the user.# My100DaysOfCode
+### Code: This is a simple Python script that prints out a message to the user.

+def introduction_to_python():
     print("Hello, World!")
     print("Welcome to my 100 days of code challenge.") print("I'm ABDULLAHI ABDULLAHI, and I'm excited to start this journey.") print("Over the next 100 days, I'll be learning and coding every day.") print("I'll be sharing my progress and experiences along the way.") print("Thanks for joining me on this journey!")

+introduction_to_python()

-DAY 2
+DAY 02
 ====================
 ### Day 2: Variables and Data Types
-### Author: ABDULLAHI AHMED OSMAN
+### Author: ABDULLAHI AHMED OSman
 ### Date: 2025-01-02
 ### Description: In this day, I will be learning about variables and data types in Python.
 ### Code: This is a simple Python script that demonstrates the use of variables and data types.

 def variables_and_data_types():
-    # Define variables with descriptive names
     full_name = "Abdullahi Ahmed Osman"
     current_age = 21

-    # Use f-string formatting for better readability
     print(f"My full name is {full_name} and I am {current_age} years old.")

-    # Demonstrate different data types
     print("Data Types in Python:")
     print("1.
 Integers:", type(current_age))
     print("2.
 Floats:", type(3.14))